moosthuizen42/NVP_Electronic_Controller/README.md

 This design can be configured in two different ways:

-- Monitor only: Visually reports airway pressure, with pressure loss and over-pressure alarms
+- Monitor only: Visually reports airway pressure, with auditory pressure loss and over-pressure alarms.
 - Monitor and control:

 ## Core Features